 Adoption of HITL practices, impact and error mitigation

 The HITL concept is gaining widespread adoption in various businesses and industries.
-Its impact is evident in areas such as Health, the Finance and natural language processing.
+Its impact is evident in areas such as Health, Finance and Natural Language Processing.
 In health, for example, AI models are constantly being improved with the help of medical experts who are actively involved in the training process.

 One of the critical benefits of human involvement is the mitigation of errors.
 Mistakes in AI models can have serious consequences.
 Humans, thanks to their keen eye for detail, can identify and correct errors, ensuring the reliability and security of AI systems.